Professor of Mathematics

 For several years I served on the technology advisory committee for the Maroa-Forsyth school district.

 I have served the college as both a leader and member on several committees, task forces, search committees, and continuous improvement process (CIP) teams.
 I have been trained as a trainer for the CIP teams.
 Currently, I have managed to whittle the committee work down to just being a member of the Placement Standards Taskforce.
-In 2012, someone decided that we don't need a Placement Standards Taskforce, so I'm not currently on any committees or taskforces.
+In 2012, someone decided that we don't need a Placement Standards Taskforce.
+In 2019, I served on the retention committee.

 I was selected by the students as the Faculty Speaker for the 2004 Richland Commencement ceremony.
 I talked on how mathematics is like life as both require you to look at the big picture and maintain balance.
 If you were there, I'm sure you remember the stress-relieving yell at the beginning of the speech.